ZobairQ/php-cloud-dev-environment/README.md

 # php-cloud-dev-environment

-This is a PHP development environment inside a docker container
+This is a PHP development environment inside a docker container.